Best Backpacking Tents Reviewed

 1.5-man tent: Good for one person with a backpack, as long as you don’t mind curling up around it.
 Also great for impromptu nights with an Oompa-Loompa, as long as they don’t bring any luggage.

 2-man tent: Good for 2 people with no luggage.
-Look for one with a porch if either of you have a backpack or luggage.
+Look for one with a porch if either of you has a backpack or luggage.
 Look for height if you plan to sit up, since they can often slope in quite a lot, meaning that one of you needs to shove over if the other sits up.

 3-man tent: Good for 2 people with a backpack or 3 (very comfortable with each other) people with no luggage.
 I’d consider this the best size for 2 people to share for more than a couple of nights.